• Skip to primary navigation

 the dough is divided into 8 balls

 Roll one of the dough balls into a 23 cm (9") circle.
-Using a bottom of a cake pan, trim it with a paring knife to make the circle perfect.
-Reserve the extra scraps for later to use decorating the cake.
+Using the bottom of a cake pan, trim it with a paring knife to make the circle perfect.
+Reserve the extra scraps for later use in decorating the cake.

 rolling the dough into a 9" circle